 Towing a trailer places an additional load on your vehicle's engine, transmission, axle, brakes, tires and suspension.
 Inspect these components carefully after any towing operation.
-The following trailer towing charts apply to vehicles equipped with gasoline engines; for Diesel engines, refer to the 7.3 Liter Power Stroke Direct Injection Turbo Diesel Supplement.

 The hitch receiver was designed not to be removed.
 Any modification or removal of the hitch receiver compromises the safety benefit it was designed to provide.